 Therefore, use of 'custom' resources is NOT considered to be conformant with FHIR.
 While the use of extensions may make the Basic resource slightly more complex and less visually appealing, it is the only safe and approved mechanism for sharing resource concepts not representable using standard HL7-defined resources.

 It is expected that future versions of the interface tooling will be able to generate object interfaces on the basis of profiles.
-Where this occurs, the complexity of custom resource elements being expressed as extensions should be transparant to the internal code of systems that support that particular variant of the Basic resource.
+Where this occurs, the complexity of custom resource elements being expressed as extensions should be transparent to the internal code of systems that support that particular variant of the Basic resource.
 This should further reduce the cost of using 'Basic' as opposed to custom resources.

 NOTE: This position is subject to change based on implementation experience.
 Alternative mechanisms for handling custom resource requirements in a safe manner may be explored.
 Ideas around alternative technical strategies for managing this issue are welcome.